This page is dedicated to providing more information on the most commonly asked questions about the New Energy Tech Consumer Code program.

 Can't find what you're looking for?
 Search in the menu or contact us

-New Energy Tech refers to small-scale (residential or small business) products and systems that generate, store or trade energy away from Australia’s main transmission and distribution energy networks, or that serve as distributed energy resources connected to an energy network.
+New energy tech refers to small-scale (residential or small business) products and systems that generate, store or trade energy away from Australia’s main transmission and distribution energy networks, or that serve as distributed energy resources connected to an energy network.
+New energy tech also encompasses those services that support or are closely related to these products and systems.

 What is the New Energy Tech Consumer Code (NETCC)?